Sour Cherry Strudel made with Phyllo Dough

 • Use the towel to lift the strudel and flip the strudel off the towel onto the baking sheet, seam side down.
 Use your hands to tuck in the ends and straighten out the strudel.
 Brush the top of the strudel with more melted butter.

-• Bake until deeply golden brown.
+• Bake until deeply golden brown, about 35 minutes.
 Cool on the baking pan for at least 30 minutes then transfer the strudel to a cutting board.
 Use a serrated knife with a sawing motion and, working on a slight angle, slice off the ragged the ends of the strudel.
-These can be discarded or eaten.
-Slice 12 equal portions.
-You can remove any broken bits of phyllo to make a smoother top.
+Slice 8-10 equal portions.
 Sprinkle generously with confectioner’s sugar and transfer to a serving tray.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.